Robustness of competing climatic states: Methods and simulation setups

-We then alter one process at a time in order to be able to better understand the impact of such changes on the model's performance.
-In {\tt SETUP-FH}, the dissipated kinetic energy is re-injected into the system as thermal energy (see Section~\ref{sec:4}).
-In the last considered setup, denoted as {\tt SETUP-FH-CL} (see Section~\ref{sec:5}), we also include a dependence of cloud albedo with respect to latitude~\citep{Kucharski2013} in order to investigate the effect of such parametrization on the robustness of the attractors.
+The bifurcation diagram is obtained using the reference model setup where the dissipated kinetic energy is not re-injected in the system and low-cloud albedo is fixed to the constant value $\alpha_{C0} = 0.38$.
+This is denoted as {\tt SETUP-REF} (and corresponds to {\tt SetUp2} in \citet{brunetti2019}).
+We then alter one process at a time to better understand the impact of such changes on the model's performance.
+In {\tt SETUP-FH}, the dissipated kinetic energy is re-injected into the system as thermal energy (see Section~\ref{sec:4}; red diamonds in Fig.~\ref{fig:BD}).
+This is achieved by means of a flag available in MITgcm, allowing to locally calculate the dissipated kinetic energy at each grid point and vertical level, except the top one representing the stratosphere, and to re-inject it each time-step as a contribution to the forcing term in the tendency equation for the temperature.
+In the last considered setup, denoted as {\tt SETUP-FH-CL} (see Section~\ref{sec:5}), we also include a dependence of cloud albedo on latitude~\citep{Kucharski2013} in order to investigate how a different representation of a quantity linked to the transport of both energy and water-mass affects the dynamics on the attractor (open blue circles in Fig.~\ref{fig:BD}).

-In Fig.~\ref{fig:BD}, we show the bifurcation diagram of the model\footnote{Other bifurcation diagrams obtained with MITgcm with an horizontal resolution of 3.75$^\circ$ and simplified continental configurations can be found in~\citet{Rose2015,Gupta2019}.} where the mean surface air temperature on the attractors is plotted as a function of the incoming solar radiation in the range $S_0=334-350$~W/m$^2$.
-The simulations performed using the reference setup {\tt SETUP-REF} are indicated with green triangles; those performed using the energy-consistent setup {\tt SETUP-FH} are shown in red diamonds; finally, those performed according to the last setup {\tt SETUP-FH-CL} are shown as open blue circles.

-The energy, water and entropy budgets in the multi-stable states are described with the help of TheDiaTo~\citep{lembo_2019}.
+The energy, water and entropy budgets in the multi-stable states are diagnosed with the help of TheDiaTo~\citep{lembo_2019}.
 After running a simulation for over a thousand years until steady state conditions are achieved on a given attractor, we continue it for 20 additional years saving daily and monthly averages of the fields in order to have sufficient statistics for employing the diagnostics.
-By estimating the energy and water budgets and the corresponding large scale transports, the intensity of the Lorenz Energy Cycle (LEC) \citep{lorenz_available_1955,Peixoto1992} and the material entropy production (MEP) \citep{Peixoto1992,Goody2000,Pauluis2002,Lucarini2009}, TheDiaTo contributes to the detection of strengths and weaknesses of a model configuration.
+By estimating the energy and water budgets and the corresponding large scale transports, the intensity of the Lorenz Energy Cycle (LEC) \citep{lorenz_available_1955,Peixoto1992} and the material entropy production (MEP) \citep{Peixoto1992,Goody2000,Pauluis2002,Lucarini2009}, TheDiaTo provides a synthetic and physically meaningful characterisation of climate attractors.
 While details on the calculations of such diagnostics can be found in the original article \citep{lembo_2019}, the main equations are stated for completeness in Appendix~A, together with the interpolation and the steps needed to adapt MITgcm outputs for usage in TheDiaTo.